briankidd9design/march-madness-predictor-app-2/README.md

 ## Getting Started

-This project uses a living document that is converted into an API endpoint with sheetDB.io
+-This project uses a living document that is converted into an API endpoint with sheetDB.io -If you choose to run this app locally with your own https://sheetdb.io/ spread sheet, craete a config file and enter your own sheetDB api key like so
+`var config = {
+MY_KEY: "<YourApiKey>",
+};`
+Then see js files to see how the api key is entered into the api url

 ### Dependencies